Charged particle tracking via edge-classifying interaction networks

 \subsection{Particle Tracking}

 In collider experiments such as the LHC, charged particle trackers are comprised of cylindrical detector layers immersed in an axially-aligned magnetic field.
-The detector geometry is naturally specified by cylindrical coordinates $(r,\phi,z)$, where the $z$ axis is aligned with the beamline.
-Pseudorapidity is a measure of angle with respect to the beamline, defined as $\eta=-\log\tan\frac{\theta}{2}$ where $\theta$ is the polar angle.
+The detector geometry is naturally described by cylindrical coordinates $(r,\phi,z)$, where the $z$ axis is aligned with the beamline.
+Pseudorapidity is a measure of angle with respect to the beamline, defined as $\eta\coloneqq-\log\tan\frac{\theta}{2}$ where $\theta$ is the polar angle.
 Charged particles produced in collision events move in helical trajectories through the magnetic field, generating localized hits in the tracker layers via ionization energy deposits.
-Track reconstruction consists of ``connecting the dots,'' wherein hits are systematically grouped to represent charged particle trajectories.
+Track reconstruction consists of ``connecting the dots,'' wherein hits are systematically grouped to form charged particle trajectories.
 We refer to a pair of hits that belong to the same particle as a track segment, such that the line extending between the hits is a linear approximation of the particle's trajectory.
+Note that in a high-pileup scenario, track hits might correspond to multiple overlapping particle trajectories.
 Reconstructed tracks are defined by their respective hit patterns and kinematic properties, which are extracted from each track's helix parameters.
-Specifically, initial position and direction follow directly from helical fits and the transverse momentum $\pt$ is extracted from the track's curvature~\cite{tracking}.
+Specifically, initial position and direction follow directly from helical fits and the transverse momentum $\pt$ is extracted from the track's curvature (see Figure~\ref{fig:tracking})~\cite{tracking}.

-In this work, we focus specifically on track finding in the pixel detector, the innermost subdetector of the tracker.
+In this work, we focus specifically on track building in the pixel detector (see Fig.~\ref{fig:pixel}), the innermost subdetector of the tracker.
 Many tracking algorithms run ``inside out,'' where track seeds from the pixel detector are used to estimate initial track parameters and propagated through the full detector \cite{cms_tracking}.
 Improving the seeding stage of the tracking pipeline is an important step towards enabling efficient tracking at the HL-LHC; this approach is complimentary to other GNN-based tracking efforts that focus on the full tracker barrel (without including endcaps) using graph segmentation \cite{exatrkx}.